-The International Society for the Prevention of Child Abuse and Neglect (ISPCAN) has developed these curriculum materials to support its mission of creating sustainable child abuse and neglect systems of prevention, protection, and treatment throughout the world.
+The International Society for the Prevention of Child Abuse and Neglect (ISPCAN) has developed the Child Maltreatment Evaluation and Treatment Curriculum materials to support its mission of creating sustainable child abuse and neglect systems of prevention, protection, and treatment throughout the world.

 This curriculum has been developed for medical professionals and students in medical fields.
 Through 28 hours of didactics and case discussions, the curriculum provides an in-depth introduction to skills that medical professionals need in order to provide diagnosis, medical treatment, and advocacy for children who have been abused and neglected.

 Professionals from social services, law enforcement, and the courts are also welcome and encouraged to participate in this curriculum.
 The scope of the curriculum is medical in nature, so it will not teach these professionals the full range of information and skills they need in their specific roles, but it will provide a valuable knowledge base of medical and psychosocial issues so they can have a better understanding of how best to help children.